 A few pitfalls I can warn you about are:

 Not using the puppy’s name with NO and STAY – This is difficult to do when you try to use their name with every other command.
 Try to be consistent.
 I still will occasionally use Linus and Stetson’s name with the NO or STAY command.
 Also, you might be wondering why can’t we use our puppy’s name with the STAY command?
 The main reason we don’t associate our dogs name with the STAY command is because the puppy’s name should be synonymous with the COME command.
-When I say my puppy’s name they should COME to me.
+When I say my puppy’s name he should COME to me.
 That is quite the contradiction from STAY.

 It is also very difficult to avoid using your dog’s name with something negative.
 My biggest problem is when Linus or Stetson does something wrong I’ll say their name in a very negative voice.
 Sometimes I catch myself…sometimes I don’t.

 Scolding your puppy when he comes to you…another bad habit that can be difficult to break.
-Why wouldn’t you want to scold your puppy after he comes to your?
+Why wouldn’t you want to scold your puppy after he comes to you?
 Lets say he just chewed up your new shoes and you say “Stetson Come” He comes to you as you commanded (made the correct choice).
 Then you scold him!
 Do you think he’s going to come to you next time?
 No!
 You should praise him when he comes to you.
 The only time you should scold your puppy is when you catch him in the act of doing something wrong.

 Not changing your name or calling your dog by a nickname is more of a Guide Dog thing, but is also good for a young puppy.
 It can be confusing for a young puppy if your calling him by several different names.
-I tried hard with Linus, but my sister, my roomate, and my ex-girlfriend each had a nickname for him.
+I tried hard with Linus, but my sister, my room mate, and my ex-girlfriend each had a nickname for him.
 I constantly told them not to use nicknames.
 Here are a few they used: Linie, Linikins, Linoceros, and Puppy Chow.
 I’ve been very strict with Stetson and people are usually more understanding since he’s training to be a guide dog.

 The Name Game